techgrounds/techgrounds-anj-dtmr/week-3/03_security_06.md

 sudo ufw status
 ```

-2. Install the SSL module: Run the following command to install the SSL module in Apache and installing OpenSSL is a prerequisite for enabling SSL in Apache, and sudo a2enmod ssl is a specific command that enables the SSL module in Apache.
+2. Install the SSL module: Run the following command to install the SSL module in Apache and install OpenSSL is a prerequisite for enabling SSL in Apache, and sudo a2enmod ssl is a specific command that enables the SSL module in Apache.

 ```
 sudo apt install openssl